 Mt.
 Washington is in the Highland Park area of Northeast Los Angeles, about 10 minutes north of Downtown LA, south of Pasadena, or east of Silverlake.
 It is just off the Ave 43 exit of the 110 freeway and close to the 5 and 2 freeways.
 The Southwest Museum stop of the Goldline is a short walk from my house.
 When you reserve your space, I will send you the exact address.

-If you are a new member of the Workshop, please pay half of your first month in advance to hold your seat.
+A $40 deposit will hold your space in the Workshop.
 Feel free to email or call me with any questions, no matter how small: 323-225-5633.

 More About My Philosophy of Creative Feedback

 My workshops are based on what I call Creative Feedback.
 In Creative Feedback, we work to give the writer a clear, honest reflection of his/her words on the page, and then use that reflection to uncover opportunities for development.
 Since everyone’s literary experience is naturally limited by background and education, however, that task often occurs within a set of unconscious blinders.
 The job of Creative Feedback is to see beyond those blinders to the true intent of the work, and then to open opportunities for rewriting without imposing rules for “good” and “bad” writing or prescriptions for fixing it.
 This is difficult to do and requires creativity—thus the term Creative Feedback.
 It also requires respect and generosity toward the work, no matter the level.